CS5008-khoury-lionelle/TeamActivities/Module05/README.md

-# Lab Sorting
+# Team Activity - Sorting (Part 1)

-For this lab/workshop you will be writing a simple bubble sort, while discussing about sorts and BigO.
+For this activity you will be writing a simple bubble sort, while discussing about sorts and BigO.
 A bubble sort is one of three sorts we will write this module, with the other two also being quadratic ($O(n^2)$) sorts: insertion and selection.
-While the code during this workshop will be done as pairs/groups, you will use the code from your lab directly in your weekly assignment.
+While the code during this workshop will be done as a group, you will use the code from your lab directly in your weekly assignment.

+Sorts are often openly available online, so the real key over the next two weeks is understanding which sort to use in which situation.

 ## Bubble Sort
 Bubble Sort is one of the oldest sorts, and if you line people up asking them to sort by their names, they will often default to a bubble sort.